ryan-mcclue/ryan-mcclue/src/emb-interview.md

 If any C++ objects, calling their ctors
 Stack
 Then cruntime like IO or heap memory
-- e.g: startup.s from STMCube
+- e.g: startup.s from STMCube defines interrupt handlers as weak and copies .data to RAM and clears .bss

 * Describe architecture of this device
 Basic outline of input and output hardware and associated protocol peripheral drivers.